toiletbril/smaller/README.md

 ### POSIX

-If you wish to have a file dialog:
+Required if you wish to have a file dialog:
 - `gtk+-3.0`

 ```console